kshitij-hash/registration_form/README.md

 # Registration Form Project

 ## Overview
-This project is a registration form created as Assignment 1 for Bharat Intern.
+This project is a registration form.
 It utilizes HTML, CSS, JavaScript, Node.js, and MongoDB.

 ## Features
 - User-friendly registration form interface.